jesperbjerke/wa-fronted/README.md

 * [ ] More ACF fields support
 * [ ] Mirror style of current WP admin theme
 * [ ] Ability to create child-categories
+* [ ] Ability to create settings-modal for each editor
+* [ ] Break out built-in extensions into separate plugins

 ## Proposed extensions
 * [ ] Live SEO analyzis and tips with Yoast integration